- Chart

 History and Background

-Brown & Brown, Inc. (BRO) was founded in 1993 by J. Hyatt Brown and brothers.
-The company has grown significantly through a disciplined acquisition strategy and organic growth.
-It has evolved from a regional insurance agency into one of the largest independent insurance brokers in the United States, focusing on a decentralized sales and service model.
+Brown & Brown Inc. was founded in 1939 by J. Hyatt Brown and his brother, Pat, in Daytona Beach, Florida.
+Originally a small, family-run insurance agency, the company has grown significantly through a disciplined acquisition strategy and organic growth.
+Key milestones include its initial public offering (IPO) in 1993, which provided capital for further expansion.
+Over the decades, Brown & Brown has evolved into one of the largest independent insurance brokers in the United States, diversifying its service offerings and geographic reach.

 Core Business Areas